Semiparametric regression in testicular germ cell data: Application to testicular germ cell cancer

-We end this section by noting that, as expected, $\hat{E}(y \mid \mathbf{x})$ in (\ref{Cond_Exp}) {\em tends to be close to the average of $y$'s which correspond to the same $\mathbf{x}$}.
-This is demonstrated in Table 6 which gives the case-control weight predictions (\ref{Cond_Exp}) and the actual weights.
-Empty entries in the table correspond to subjects with the same height and age (i.e. same $\mathbf{x}$), but possibly different weights.
-The averaging property can be seen by averaging the run of weights in the ``empty cells'' and the run upper bound.
-Thus, for example, the control-weights corresponding to age 22 and height 175.26 average to 74.3894 and the prediction is 75.67005.
+We end this section by providing $\hat{E}(y | \mathbf{x})$ in (\ref {CondExp}) to help the reader interpret the results of the semiparametric analysis.
+Tables~\ref{SemCaseControlpred1} and \ref{SemCaseControlpred2} give the case-control weight predictions (\ref{CondExp}) and the actual weights.
+From the tables, as expected, $\hat{E}(y | \mathbf{x})$ in (\ref{CondExp}) tends to be close to the average of $y$'s which correspond to the same $\mathbf{x}$.
+Empty entries in the table correspond to subjects with the same height and age (i.e., same $\mathbf{x}$), but possibly different weights.
+The averaging property can be seen by averaging the run of weights in the ``empty cells'' and the run ``upper point.''
+Thus, for example, the control-weights corresponding to age $22$ and height $175.26$ average to $74.3894$ and the prediction is 76.62195.
+Across different ages, except for heights less than 167.64 cm, the estimated conditional expectation in cases consistently has greater body weights than controls, indicating that later life exposures such as increased caloric diet intake and/or reduced energy expenditure and lack of physical exercise may increase the risk of testicular cancer.